zigbee-rs/zigbee-rs/README.md

 ![ZigBee](https://img.shields.io/badge/zigbee-22.1.0-blue?color=4285F4&logo=zigbee&style=for-the-badge)
 ![Rust](https://img.shields.io/badge/rust-2018-orange?color=E45928&logo=rust&style=for-the-badge)

+> ⚠️⚠️⚠️
+>
+> This repository is not yet functional.
+We appreciate your patience and welcome any [contribution](CONTRIBUTING.md)
+>
+> We're actively working on adding more features and aim to fully implement the specification over time.

 The **ZigBee protocol stack** in `no_std` to integrate ZigBee communication into an application.

 Zigbee is a wireless communication technology designed for low-power devices in smart homes and industrial settings.